My name is Anthony Baratti, and I am a Software Engineering Student at Southern New Hampshire University (2022-2025).

 This project showcases artifacts from courses at SNHU's Software Engineering Program.

 There are three enhancements on 2 artifacts.
-The first artifact is a Binary Search Tree the sorts a csv file of courses into
+The first artifact is a Binary Search Tree that sorts a csv file of courses into

 a search tree data structure.
 The first enhancement was to create more user functionality, offering an add custom course method